How to Change Text Size or Colors

 Why doesn’t this work with some other websites?

-The browser settings on this page should work when websites and
+The browser settings on this page should work when websites and browsers meet accessibility guidelines and are designed for accessibility, flexibility, and user control.
+However:

 - Some websites are designed to defeat user’s browser settings